 - Mobility: when clickable items are too small, people with a mobility disability cannot open or click on the item.

 - Cognitive: difficult navigation, complex use of language or people with epilepsy cannot have flashing imagery.

 The real world vs the online world

-Accessibility to the Internet means the development of websites, tools and technology to enable people with disabilities to use them.
-Examples of the top barriers for people with specific disabilities are navigation, web perception, interaction, understanding, and options to contribute to the Internet.
+Accessibility to the Internet means the development of websites, tools, and technology to enable people with disabilities to use them.
+For example, barriers for people with specific disabilities are navigation, web perception, interaction, understanding, and options to contribute to the Internet.

 The future of web accessibility

-Equal opportunity and access to information and communication technologies are considered a fundamental human right by the United Nations Convention on the topic the Rights of People with Disabilities (UN CRPD).
+Equal opportunity, access to information, and communication technologies are fundamental human rights.
+Set by the United Nations, illustrated in the Rights of People with Disabilities.